 Be sure to hold it tight because you want to make sure you are keeping the fabric straight while stapling.

 Staple all along the edge and then move to the opposite side of your ottoman.
 When you are stapling an opposing side to a part you have already worked on you may need a helper to pull the fabric tight.

 Just while you staple or you can hold the legs down with your knees to keep it in place, that’s what I did.

 When you get to the corners fold the edge into a triangle underneath the outer layer so you are able to leave a clean straight line behind.

 Staple that fabric underneath as well making sure it is pulled tight on both ends.

-Be sure to share this post on social media and follow me so you never miss a post again!
+Be sure to sign up for the free newsletter, share this post on social media and follow me so you never miss a post again!